Mikeg14119/CryptoClustering/README.md

 # CryptoClustering
-Using my knowledge of Python and Unsupervised Learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes
+In this project I will use my knowledge of Python and Unsupervised Learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes